chriskilding/nuimotion-multisensor/README.md

-pcl-streamer-node
+nuimotion-multisensor
 =================

-A Node.js server for pcl-streamer data
+nuimotion for a multi-sensor setup